redhat-cip/edeploy/README.rst

 provision/update systems (physical or virtual) using trees of files instead of packages or VM images.

-Installation is done in 4 steps simulating a PXE boot:
+Installation is done using these steps:

 - detect PCI hardware and setup network.
 - send the detected hardware config to the server